Overcoming temperature limits in the optical cooling of solids using light-dressed states

-Fig.\ \ref{fig:coolingspectra} shows the calculated cooling power as a function of driving frequency, for a single SiV at a temperature of 20K, driven with $\Omega_z=\Omega_+=\Omega_-$.
-Different curves correspond to different driving strengths.
+Fig.~\ref{fig:coolingspectra} shows the calculated cooling power as a function of driving frequency, for a single SiV at a temperature of 20\,K, driven with $\Omega_z=\Omega_+=\Omega_-$.
+Different curves correspond to different driving strengths, i.e., Rabi splittings, similar to those reached in experiments~\cite{zhou_coherent_2017}.
 At weak driving, we see two characteristic peaks on each side of zero detuning, with those on the red (blue) side corresponding to net cooling (heating) of the phonons.
 The cooling (heating) effect corresponds to weak resonant driving of the two lowest (highest) of the four lines in the optical spectrum.
 As the driving is increased the red-detuned features first evolve into a broad spectral region where there is a very high cooling power.
 Further increases, beyond the driving strengths shown, then lead to a reduction in the maximum power.